-Type of School Legal Employer Right to attend hearing where dismissal is potential outcome Letter confirming dismissal to be written by Controlled Local Authority Local Authority must attend hearing Local Authority Voluntary Controlled Local Authority As above As above Nursery Local Authority As above As above Foundation Governing Body Local Authority may attend hearing Governing Body but Local Authority can be asked to provide letter on their behalf Voluntary Aided Governing Body As above As above
+Type of School Legal Employer Right to attend hearing where dismissal is potential outcome Letter confirming dismissal to be written by Controlled Local Authority Section 35 Education Act 2011 Local Authority must attend hearing Local Authority Voluntary Controlled Local Authority Section 35 Education Act 2011 As above As above Nursery Local Authority As above As above Foundation Governing Body Section 36 Education Act 2011 Local Authority may attend hearing Governing Body.
+Outcome Letter should be sent to the Local Authority

+Voluntary Aided Governing Body As above As above

+Section 36

+Education Act 2011

-- Where any Conduct & Discipline hearing is convened that could potentially lead to dismissal, the Local Authority (Human Resources Team) must be informed and given the opportunity to attend.
-The Local Authority representative in attendance will give advice that must be listened to and given full consideration by the Disciplinary Panel. - The Panel/Headteacher will write to the employee and the Local Authority, at the same time, to confirm the outcome of the hearing.
-Where the decision is to dismiss, the Local Authority, when required or requested to do so, will write the formal dismissal letter within 14 days of the instruction from the school.
-The Local Authority is required to notify the Secretary of State for Education whenever an employee in a school is dismissed on grounds of misconduct, or resigns in circumstances, which would have led to their dismissal, or consideration of their dismissal, on those grounds, if they had not resigned.
+- \ Where any Conduct & Discipline hearing is convened that could potentially lead to dismissal, the Local Authority (Human Resources Team) must be informed, given the opportunity to attend and be provided with the Hearing Bundle.
+The Local Authority representative in attendance will give advice that must be listened to and given full consideration by the Disciplinary Panel. - \\ The Panel/Headteacher will write to the employee and the Local Authority, at the same time, to confirm the outcome of the hearing.
+Where the decision is to dismiss, the outcome letter will include the Local Authority statutory dismissal confirmation.
+The Local Authority is required to notify the Secretary of State for Education whenever an employee in a school is dismissed on grounds of gross misconduct, or resigns in circumstances, which would have led to their dismissal, or consideration of their dismissal, on those grounds, if they had not resigned.
 The Secretary of State/Disclosure and Barring Service are able to bar a person from employment as a teacher and/or from any work involving regular contact with children, to place restrictions on such employment, to suspend a person from teaching for up to 2 years (with or without conditions), to issue a reprimand or to issue a warning about future conduct.

-Governing Bodies are free to choose whether or not to collaborate/work jointly with Governing Bodies of other schools, in their arrangements for dismissal.
+Governing Bodies are free to choose whether or not to collaborate/work jointly with Governing Bodies of other schools, in their arrangements for dismissal hearings: